NLnetLabs/unbound-manual/source/manpages/unbound.conf.rst

     Default is no.
     Useful in tunneling scenarios.
-    If set to no you can specify TCP transport only for selected forward or stub zones using forward-tcp-upstream or stub-tcp-upstream respectively.
+    If set to no you can specify TCP transport only for selected forward or stub zones using
+    :ref:`forward-tcp-upstream:<unbound.conf.forward.forward-tcp-upstream>` or
+    :ref:`stub-tcp-upstream:<unbound.conf.stub.stub-tcp-upstream>`
+    respectively.

 .. _unbound.conf.udp-upstream-without-downstream:

 udp-upstream-without-downstream: *<yes or no>*
-    Enable udp upstream even if do-udp is no.
+    Enable UDP upstream even if :ref:`do-udp:<unbound.conf.do-udp>` is no.
     Default is no, and this does not change anything.
-    Useful for TLS service providers, that want no udp downstream but use udp to fetch data upstream.
+    Useful for TLS service providers, that want no UDP downstream but use UDP to fetch data upstream.

 .. _unbound.conf.tls-upstream: